cde-ev/cdedb2/doc/source/Development_Environment_Setup_Docker.rst

 can be reached using `localhost:8080 <http://localhost:8080>`_.
 The ldap server listens at `localhost:8389 <https://localhost:8389>`_.

-Some development commands like ``pylint`` are however not installed inside the containers to keep them light and should be run locally.
 For more information refer to the ``docker``/``docker compose`` documentation or execute ``docker compose help``.